For those who’d like to read the play before proceeding with this article, you can, for free, here.

 - That the only way to finish the feud is the death of their children.

 Imagine growing up and hating another family, and being stuck in a war.
 Your relationship with your parents will be tainted by that.
-And after all, Romeo & Juliet are teenagers.
+Romeo & Juliet are teenagers.
 As I argued in my first point, the experience of true love was new to them.
 And I’m sure it was exciting, thrilling and powerful.

 These emotions also represent a freedom from war, hatred and family expectations.
 For a brief moment, Romeo and Juliet could forget that they were trained to hate their enemies, engage in idealism, dream of a future free from war and family pressures.
 For any teenager, those passions aren’t just liberating.
 They are an active part of growing up.